[A young woman is riding a bicycle near the kerb on a city road. A man driving a car in the same lane approaches from behind.]

 NARRATOR: None of us like to imagine the worst, but just in case, carry some ID when you ride your bike.

-[A cyclist is shown stopped outside a milk bar.
+[A bicycle rider is shown stopped outside a milk bar.
 He smiles as he holds a drink and a banana.]

 NARRATOR: Riding a bike can be hard work.
 We don't all have legs of steel.
 So eat, drink and rest when you need to.